department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/research-Test Plan B.md

 -	Various mix of rural and urban geographical areas

 ### Primary Criteria
-**At least one** of the following recruitment criteria must be met in order for a Veteran to be considered for this study:
+**At least 1** of the following recruitment criteria must be met in order for a Veteran to be considered for this study:
 - Veterans who have prior experience with filing a VA disability compensation claim.
 - Veterans who are currently in the process of filing a VA disability compensation claim.
 - Veterans who have submitted a PACT Act disability compensation claim.